SpreadSheets600/Password-Manager/DOCS/CONTRIBUTING.md

-# Contributing to Budget Tracker
+# Contributing to Password Manager

-Thank you for your interest in contributing to Budget Tracker! 🎉
+Thank you for your interest in contributing to Password Manager! 🎉

 We welcome all kinds of contributions, including bug fixes, feature requests, documentation improvements, and more.
 Please follow the guidelines below to help keep the project running smoothly.